WoW-CMS/docs/src/blizzcms/structure/functions/common.md

 order: 1
 ---

-In the creation of the CMS, very important functions were defined for its global operation, which is called common functions.
-On this page, you can find detailed documentation about it.
+At the base of the CMS are functions that are important to all of its components called common functions.
+On this page, will find what they are and detailed information about them.

 ## is_logged_in